BigThinkAI-UMD/BitCamp-hacker/README.md

 ## Setup Python Virtual Environment (venv)

 Setting up a Python virtual environment is essential to isolate your project's dependencies from the system-wide Python installation.
 Follow these steps to create and activate a virtual environment for this project.
 Please use **Python 3.10.11** (others may work, this is just what we used).
-We suggest using conda:
+We suggest using conda.
+For installation instructions click either [conda](https://docs.anaconda.com/free/anaconda/install/index.html) or [pyenv](https://pypi.org/project/penv/)

 ### 1. Create Virtual Environment